Employee Replacement Costs

 |Total employee replacement cost||$8,834.99|

-Beyond this, you recognize that there are likely to be more hidden costs in the form of lost productivity and morale from employees in the small marketing department each time a team member leaves.
+Beyond this, you recognize that there are likely to be more hidden costs in the form of lost productivity and morale from employees in the small marketing department each time a team member leaves and a new one arrives.
 Though this number would be much more complicated to calculate, you can easily assume it could add thousands of more dollars to the marketing specialist ERC.

 - Identify redundancies.
 Sometimes there are steps in hiring processes that aren’t worth the money you’re paying for them; they may be useless or redundant.
 Compare each cost with its actual returns and determine which practices are worth keeping and which may be worth throwing out.